2026-07-07

-You, your marketing, or product teams might already be experimenting AI self-service translation tools, achieving fast results for quick turnaround content.
-Yet, you and your team often hit limits: inconsistencies in tone, governance gaps, lack of integration, and missing quality control.
+You, your marketing, or your product teams may already be experimenting with self-service AI translation tools.
+You get fast results on quick-turnaround content.
+Then you hit limits: inconsistent tone, governance gaps, no integration, missing quality control.

 Leena Peltomaa